memtrip/SQLKing/README.md

 tests can be used as a good reference on how to structure queries.

 ####TODO####
-- Implement the @Column annotation foreign_key functionality
+- @Table annotatiom should support foreign_key functionality
-- Implement a @NotNull annotation and handle this validation in the software layer
+- @NotNull annotation and handle this validation in the software layer
+- Composite Foreign Key Constraints